Goals & Objectives

 It is the goal of the program to train interns in the attainment of a high degree of expertise in the diagnosis and treatment of acutely and chronically ill patients in a variety of hospital-based settings.
 These settings include outpatient services, inpatient hospitalization services and wellness-recovery services, previously known as a day treatment setting.
 Competency should also be achieved in psychological testing, rapid clinical assessment, interdisciplinary consultation, electronic record keeping and work with managed care insurance companies.
 Interns completing training in the Clinical Psychology Internship Program at Maimonides Medical Center should be well prepared for work in the public sector of mental health.

 Training takes place in an interdisciplinary setting.
-In such a setting, the psychologist's role is fundamental.
+In such a setting, the psychologist’s role is fundamental.
 For example, when the intern performs and reports on psychodiagnostic examinations, he or she is a consultant to the clinical staff.
 In enhancing the understanding of a patient (i.e., solving diagnostic issues and generating treatment plans) the intern develops communication skills and leadership qualities.
 The core of the program is a rotation through the clinical units of the Medical Center.
-Assignments to the Inpatient Unit, the Child and Adolescent Outpatient Service, the Adult Outpatient Service, and the Wellness Recovery Program offer an opportunity to gain extensive experience in the treatment of psychopathology.
+Assignments to the Inpatient Unit, the psychiatric Emergency Room, the Child and Adolescent Outpatient Service, the Adult Outpatient Service, the Neuropsychological Testing service in Pediatrics, and the Wellness Recovery Program offer an opportunity to gain extensive experience in the treatment of psychopathology.